aaronlifenghan/HealthQuote.NL/README.md

 healthquoteNL_2511.06427v1.pdf - the preprint paper of this stage with methodology and extracted Dutch metaphor examples and their alignment to the original English MetaphorMenu.

-HealthQuote.NL corpus - cleaning up to share
+HealthQuote.NL corpus - cleaning up to share (accessible on demand/request)

 # Reference: